dinfuehr/dinfuehr-hugo/content/blog/zgc.md

 Even if a GC needs some type of barrier, they might "only" be required when reading or writing references in the heap.
 Reading or writing primitives like `int` or `double` might not require the barrier.

-### Pointer tagging
+### Reference coloring
+The key to understanding ZGC is reference coloring.
-ZGC stores additional [metadata](http://hg.openjdk.java.net/zgc/zgc/file/59c07aef65ac/src/hotspot/os_cpu/linux_x86/zGlobals_linux_x86.hpp#l59) in heap references, on x64 a reference is 64-bit wide (ZGC doesn't support compressed oops or class pointers at the moment).
+ZGC stores additional [metadata](http://hg.openjdk.java.net/zgc/zgc/file/59c07aef65ac/src/hotspot/os_cpu/linux_x86/zGlobals_linux_x86.hpp#l59) in heap references.
+On x64 a reference is 64-bit wide (ZGC doesn't support compressed oops or class pointers at the moment), but today's hardware actually limits a reference to 48-bit for [virtual memory addresses](https://en.wikipedia.org/wiki/X86-64#Virtual_address_space_details).
-48-bit of those 64-bit can actually be used for [virtual memory addresses on x64](https://en.wikipedia.org/wiki/X86-64#Virtual_address_space_details).
-Although to be exact only 47-bit, since bit 47 determines the value of bits 48-63 (for our purpose those bits are all 0).
+Although to be exact only 47-bit, since bit 47 determines the value of bits 48-63 (for our purpose those bits are always 0).

 ZGC reserves the first 42-bits for the actual address of the object (referenced to as *offset* in the source code).
 42-bit addresses give you a theoretical heap limitation of 4TB in ZGC.
 The remaining bits are used for these flags: `finalizable`, `remapped`, `marked1` and `marked0` (one bit is reserved for future use).